EPCCed/cirrus-ex-spack/README.md

 The first time you install a package, the source code needs to be present in your current folder.
 For subsequent installations, the source will be fetched from the mirror.
 Once the package has been added to the mirror, it needs to be added to the environment, as described in the section above.
-However, make sure to set the permissions in the `packages` section of the `spack.yaml` environment are set appropriatly.
+However, make sure to set the permissions in the `packages` section of the `spack.yaml` environment are set appropriately.

 ## Build cache

 Spack defaults to installing all packages from source.
 As this requires re-compiling, this can take a long time and/or require a large amount of memory.
 This can be sped up by setting a re-usable build cache of commonly used packages.
-An environment containg specs we want to cache is contained in the `cirrus-ex-cse-cache` environment.
+An environment containing specs we want to cache is contained in the `cirrus-ex-cse-cache` environment.
 In order to add packages to the cache run

 ```bash